Cholesterol definition and facts

 - The liver manufactures and secretes LDL cholesterol into the blood.
 It also removes LDL cholesterol from the blood by active LDL receptors on the surface of its cells.
 A decrease in the number of liver cell LDL receptors is associated with high LDL cholesterol blood levels.

 - Diets that are high in saturated fats and cholesterol raise the levels of LDL cholesterol in the blood.
 Fats are classified as saturated or unsaturated (according to their chemical structure).
 Saturated fats are derived primarily from meat and dairy products and can raise blood cholesterol levels.
-Some vegetable oils made from coconut, palm, and cocoa are also high in saturated fats.
+Some vegetable oils made from coconut, palm, and cocoa are high in saturated fats.

-What are LDL/HDL and total/HDL ratios?
+What are LDL/HDL and total/HDL ranges and ratios?

-The total cholesterol to HDL cholesterol ratio (total chol/HDL) is a number that is helpful in estimating the risk of developing atherosclerosis.
+The total cholesterol to HDL cholesterol ratio (total chol/HDL) is a number helpful in estimating the risk of developing atherosclerosis.
 The number is obtained by dividing total cholesterol by HDL cholesterol.
 (High ratios indicate a higher risk of heart attacks, whereas low ratios indicate a lower risk).

 High total cholesterol and low HDL cholesterol increases the ratio and is undesirable.
 Conversely, high HDL cholesterol and low total cholesterol lowers the ratio and is desirable.
 Ideally, one should strive for ratios of 2 or 3 (less than 4).